 If you simply did this one step with your entire network, you could probably start booking paid speaking gigs right now.

-Most of the time, we are scared to ask for help though, so we usually avoid this one.
+We are usually scared to ask for help, so we avoid this.
+You will most likely get your first speaking gig from someone you know.
 Embrace this and see where this adventure takes you.

-Whatever you do, whatever suggestion you end up pursuing, the most important step is to keep trying, consistently showing up even if you are getting rejected, and choosing not to give up.
+Whatever you do, whatever suggestion you pursue, the essential step is to keep trying, consistently show up even if you are getting rejected, and choosing not to give up.

-If you truly have an important message that you want to share with the world, put in the work to make this a reality.
-Don’t simply do it for you.
-Do it for the person that needs to hear your words in order to pursue their purpose.
+If you truly have an important message you want to share with the world, put in the work to make this a reality.
+Don’t simply do it for yourself.
+Do it for the person that needs to hear your words to pursue their purpose.
 I expand on this in this Good Will Hunting snippet based on the construction scene part of the movie.

-Back in 1999, Brene Brown said that she wanted to have a global conversation on vulnerability and shame.
+In 1999, Brene Brown said she wanted to have a global conversation on vulnerability and shame.
 Her Netflix special came out in 2019, 20 years after she committed to doing this work.

-Do the work for the sake of doing the work, letting go of the results, and see the magic that unfolds.
+Do the work for the sake of doing the work, let go of the results, and see the magic that unfolds.